-On July 16, 2014, in connection with the investment agreement, we and MoboTap entered into a convertible bond subscription agreement, pursuant to which we purchased at the closing, which took place on July 31, 2014, \$30 million in principal amount of a zero-coupon convertible bond issued by MoboTap that will be due in five years.
-We will have the option, exercisable at any time when the bond is outstanding, to convert all or any part of the unpaid principal into shares of MoboTap at a conversion price that would result in our interest in MoboTap increasing to 60% on a fully-diluted basis, measured as of the closing, if the option is exercised in full.
-The exercise price of the option is subject to anti-dilution adjustment under certain circumstances specified in the subscription agreement.
+On July 16, 2014, in connection with the investment agreement, we and MoboTap entered into a convertible bond subscription agreement, pursuant to which we purchased at the closing, which took place on July 31, 2014, \$30 million in principal amount of a zero-coupon convertible bond issued by MoboTap that would be due in five years.
+As of December 31, 2017, MoboTap had redeemed the entire amount of \$30 million of the convertible bond from us.